 The next thing you have to consider is what modes of transport you’re going to be using when you get to your destination.

 Naturally, every location is different.
-If you frequent travel sites, a lot of them report that taxis in some places scam tourists who don’t know better.
+If you frequently travel, a lot of them report that taxis in some places scam tourists who don’t know better.
 They ask for a lot more money if you’ve got that clueless “I’ve never been here before” look in your eye.

 If you’re on a tighter budget, then perhaps the smarter way to move around is by bus or train, where the fares are always standard.